shidi1985/academic-kickstart/content/post/2019-TSG-Attack-Paper-Accepted/index.md

   focal_point = "Smart"

 +++
 Our paper "Online Identification and Data Recovery for PMU Data Manipulation Attack" is accepted by IEEE Transactions on Smart Grid.
+Get the preprint from here: https://www.geirina.net/assets/paper/Xinan&Etal2019TSG.pdf